-Recent studies have shown that when the bad carbohydrates are removed and the protein increased, that the clinic pregnancy rates shot up by 80%.
+Recent studies have shown that when the bad carbohydrates (see below) are removed and the protein increased, that the clinic pregnancy rates shot up by 80%.
 Yes… a massive 80%

 Reducing carbohydrates and boosting protein intake can significantly improve a woman’s and couples chance of conception and birth according to the research presented at the American Society of Reproductive Medicine (ASRM) several years ago.

 The effect is “at the egg level,” said lead investigator.
 He presented the findings here at American Congress of Obstetricians and Gynecologists 61st Annual Clinical Meeting.